Beyond the Turn-Based Game: Enabling Real-Time Conversations with Duplex Models

-Table~\ref{tab:mtbench} shows the GPT-4 evaluation results on MT-Bench.
+Table~\ref{tab:mtbench} and Table~\ref{tab:mteval} show the GPT-4 evaluation results on MT-Bench and MT-Eval, respectively.
 MiniCPM-duplex is slightly inferior to MiniCPM mainly due to that MiniCPM-duplex tends to generate shorter responses.
 GPT-4 favors longer responses, whereas users prefer chat models that give concise answers.

 \paragraph{Human Evaluation}

 We have received 14 questionnaire.
 Table~\ref{tab:human-evaluation} lists the average scores of both models on five metrics.
 The duplex model surpasses the normal model by 81.05\%, 43.37\%, and 32.52\% on responsiveness, human-likeness, and overall experience respectively.